LoicChesneau/ga_analytics_engineer/README.md

 ### 1.2

-We also want to know which marketing action has attracted the user to begin their session.
-Thanksfully, `url` provide us with `utm_source`, `medium` and `campaign` details we can use to find out.
+We now want to know which marketing action has attracted the user to begin their session.
+Thanksfully, `url` provides us with `utm_source`, `utm_medium` and `utm_campaign` details we can use to find out.
 For more details about UTM, check out this [blog post](https://buffer.com/library/utm-guide/)

 Enrich your `session` table with a `source` column that gives your detail about the marketing action associated to each `session_id`.

-## Exercise 2
+## Exercise 2: Incremental pipeline

 Another set of raw payloads is provided to you in `./data/tracking_payloads_20210604.csv`.

 ### 2.1

-Write the serie of queries that will succesively update `raw_payloads`, `payloads` and `sessions` in your SQL file.
+Write the serie of queries that will succesively update `raw_payloads`, `events` and `sessions` in your SQL file.

 Explain your approach in the markdown file.

 ### 2.2

 Do you observe issues in your computations because of this additional file?

 If so, create a second SQL file to show us how you would adapt your transformation queries to produce reliable tables for analytics.

-Detail the issues you have noticed and explain how your design fixes them in your markdown file.
+Lkist the issues you have noticed and explain how your design fixes them in your markdown file.

-## Exercise 3
+## Exercise 3: Challenge performance

 In reality, millions of payloads are generated by platforms like ours everyday.